Abhishek3917/arch_linux_installation/README.md

 # Arch Linux Installation Script

-This script automates the Arch Linux installation process, focusing on systems booted in UEFI mode.
-It guides the user through essential steps such as partitioning, filesystem creation, package installation, and basic system configuration.
+This script automates the installation of base Arch Linux on systems booted in UEFI mode.
+It simplifies the installation process by handling partitioning, formatting, package installation, and basic system configuration.

 ## Security Disclaimer

-This script is for educational purposes only.
-It is not intended for use in a production environment without proper security hardening specific to that environment.
-Running user-provided scripts can be risky.
-Always review and understand the script before running it on your system.
+Always review and understand the script before executing it on your system.

-## Features

-- UEFI mode detection and compatibility.
-- User-friendly prompts for essential information (EFI partition, root partition, etc.).
-- Automatic filesystem creation and mounting.
-- Base system and essential packages installation.
-- Timezone and localization configuration.
-- Hostname and user account setup.
-- GRUB bootloader installation and configuration.
-- NetworkManager activation.

-## Getting Started
+## Prerequisites

 1. **Boot into Arch Linux Installation Media:**
     - Create a bootable USB or CD with the Arch Linux installation image.